WSThoman/Magic8BallDemo/ReadMe-Magic8BallDemo.txt

 found in the bottom-right corner of the screen near the clock, and it contains several icons representing other background programs.
 Although it requires no configuration itself, Magic8BallDemo needs to tell Windows to display its icon on the taskbar so it is always visible.
-Follow the steps below for your version of Windows for more information.
+Follow the steps below for more information.

-For Windows 8, Windows 8.1, Windows 10 and higher

-For Windows 7
-In the Windows notification area, look for a small upside-down 'V' or triangle that is pointing upward on the left side of the row of visible icons.
+In the Windows notification area, look for a small upside-down 'V' or '^' symbol that is pointing upward on the left side of the row of visible icons.
 Click it and you'll see Magic8BallDemo among other application icons.
 Click and drag the icon to the notification area and you're done!
 If you prefer, you can click on the 'Customize...'